PR Permian Resources

 Valuation

-Assessed on a multiple basis, trailing P/E of 16.75, forward P/E of 15.84, PEG of 3.63.
+Assessed on a multiple basis, trailing P/E of 17.12, forward P/E of 12.19, PEG of 1.05.
 Forward P/E tracks closely with trailing P/E — a sign that the market sees the current earnings run rate as a reasonable baseline going forward.
-At this PEG level, the valuation case rests more on quality, scarcity, or market leadership than on earnings growth alone.
+At this PEG level, the company offers what growth investors typically look for: earnings expansion priced at a reasonable relative multiple.
 The company carries an aggregate current ratio of 0.78, pointing to constrained near-term balance sheet coverage.
 Overall, the valuation setup reads as a balance between expected growth and execution risk, with liquidity acting as an important stabilizer if macro conditions become less favorable.

 Margins & Cash Generation